 A front-end was enabled to capture capital project work types that previously resided in Excel, along with a Demand Planning and Scenario Management App.
 These improvements led to the implementation of workflows and process automation.

-Furthermore, Atrium integrated the following technologies: Tableau CRM, AWS, Field Service Lightning, Amazon Redshift data lake, and Python workforce optimizer™.
+Furthermore, Atrium integrated the following technologies: CRM Analytics, AWS, Field Service Lightning, Amazon Redshift data lake, and Python workforce optimizer™.

 Poorly developed workforce utilization plans often result in higher overtime costs, increases in travel costs and time, and overall margin compression.
 By having an automated solution that can recommend the optimal workforce plan, PSEG will now be able to reduce the planning cycle by up to 50 percent, while unplanned variances will see a 20 percent reduction.